UA-ResearchComputing-HPC/hpc-documentation/docs/index.md

 <p style="margin-top: 0;"> Find out how to contact the HPC Consult team, or view our FAQs, workshops, glossary, cheat sheets, and more! </p>

-## Our Mission

-UArizona High Performance Computing is an interdisciplinary research center focused on facilitating research and discoveries that advance science and technology.
-We deploy and operate advanced computing and data resources for the research activities of students, faculty, and staff at the University of Arizona.
-We also provide consulting, technical documentation, and training to support our users.

-This site is divided into sections that describe the HPC resources that are available, how to use them, and the rules for use.
-The documentation you see here is managed by the HPC Consult team.
-Please [contact us](./support_and_training/consulting_services/) if you have questions or comments about the content of this site.

 ## Available Resources